How COVID-19 unlocked the potential of mRNA technology

 While booster vaccines for COVID-19 are likely to be the next application of mRNA technology, scientists are working on treatments for cancer, genetic diseases, HIV and many more diseases that are prominent in lower-income countries.

-Find your next life sciences role with Quanta
+Find your next life sciences role with QCS Staffing

 Are you looking to take the next step in your life sciences career?
-Quanta is currently recruiting for contract and permanent roles, seeking people to work across many functions, including project controls, process & project engineering, validation & quality, and automation & IT.
+QCS Staffing is currently recruiting for contract and permanent roles, seeking people to work across many functions, including project controls, process & project engineering, validation & quality, and automation & IT.

 Explore our life sciences jobs and find out where your next career move could take you.